 Black-Eyed Susans belong to the genus Rudbeckia, which contains over 25 species of flowers.
 Most of these species will produce flowers with yellow petals and dark black centers (and very showy).
-Each species has its own native range within North America, with some overlapping.
-Rudbeckia flowers are herbaceous perennials, meaning they will die back each year but return the following Spring.
-They love full sun and well drained soil, make good cut flowers and a nice addition to any flower garden.
+In this guide I will show you how to germinate the seeds step by step.

 Black-Eyed Susan Seeds and Cold Stratification